-If you know anything about concrete, you know two things — no two pouring jobs are the same, and concrete companies located in wintry locations face a host of unique challenges.
+If you know anything about concrete, you know two things — no two pouring jobs are the same, and companies located in wintry locations face a host of unique challenges.
 Concrete that freezes inside a hopper or boom can leave you with a solid and unusable pipeline that brings your job and your livelihood to a standstill.

 So how can you avoid concrete freezing in cold weather?
-And how can you accommodate the unique safety and procedural challenges when you’re tasked with handling concrete in one of the world’s colder regions?
+And how can you accommodate the unique safety and procedural challenges when you’re tasked with handling this in one of the world’s colder regions?
 Here are five ideas.

 1. Mix concrete using very hot water